 Idea to Initiative: Room Heat Pumps

-The Idea to Initiative educational campaign includes resources to learn about the Room Heat Pumps Market Transformation Initiative (MTI).
+The Idea to Initiative educational campaign included resources to learn about the Room Heat Pumps Market Transformation Initiative (MTI).
 Read frequently asked questions (FAQs) and watch on demand presentations to learn about the critical aspects of the final Induction Cooking MTI Plan.
-More resources will be added as the Idea to Initiative campaign progresses.

 FAQs: Room Heat Pumps Product Assessment